dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-When there is a primary constructor, we can allow the initializing expressions of non-late instance variables to access the constructor parameters because it is guaranteed that the non-late initializers are evaluated during the execution of the declaring header constructor, such that the value of a variable like `delta` is only used at a point in time where it exists.
+When there is a primary constructor, we can allow the initializing expressions of non-late instance variables to access the constructor parameters because it is guaranteed that the non-late initializers are evaluated during the execution of the primary constructor, such that the value of a variable like `delta` is only used at a point in time where it exists.

 This can only work if the primary constructor is guaranteed to be executed.
 Hence the rule, mentioned above, that there cannot be any other non-redirecting generative constructors in a class that has a primary constructor.

-This further motivates the special terminology where a declaring header constructor is known as a primary constructor as well: The _primary_ constructor is more powerful than other declaring constructors because it changes the scoping for specific locations in the entire class body.

 Finally, here is an example that illustrates how much verbosity this feature tends to eliminate: